Shivaraj-Kolekar/SparkChat/README.md

 ### 🔐 Authentication & Security

-- **Better Auth Integration** - Secure authentication with multiple providers
+- **Clerk Integration** - Secure authentication with Clerk (email/password, Google, GitHub, and more)
 - **Google OAuth** - Sign in with Google account
 - **GitHub OAuth** - Sign in with GitHub account
-- **Session Management** - Secure session handling with cookies
+- **Session Management** - Secure session handling with cookies and Clerk tokens
 - **User Account Management** - Profile settings and account deletion

 ### 💬 Chat & Conversation Features